rmiyazaki6499/express-graphql/README.md

   ## Setting up the project with Docker

-  For those that are not interested in setting up the project manually or would simply not have to worry about downloading node.js and its dependencies, I have      created a Dockerfile and docker-compose.yml file to help create a container with everything you would need to run the **mern-app**.
+  For those that are not interested in setting up the project manually or would simply not have to worry about downloading node.js and its dependencies, I have      created a Dockerfile and docker-compose.yml file to help create a container with everything you would need to run the **graphql-express**.

   ### Install Docker